trifwn/Icarus/README.md

 This library is used to handle and generate airfoils.
 It is an extension of the airfoils pip module (https://pypi.org/project/airfoils/).

+- Computation

+Abstraction Layer for the solvers and running of analyses.

 - Conceptual

 Module for conceptual Analysis and sizing of airplanes based on constrained optimization.
 The final goal is that a user will be able to size an aircraft by defining mission goals and constraints